 This recipe for Thai Coconut Rice is an easy make-ahead dish.
-Cooked in coconut milk, it has a subtle coconut flavor that goes well with Asian or Thai food.
+Cooked in coconut milk, it has a subtle coconut flavour that goes well with Asian or Thai food.

 - 2 cups Thai jasmine-scented white rice